-I think the only thing this movie is lacking is more of an emotional punch.
+Well, what else I might need is more of an emotional punch.
 We do get our moments at times, but they don’t last too long.
 It’s very well-written, but there is more of an emphasis on wonder and adventure than an emotional build into a finale.
-It’s assuredly more of a fun movie, which is still great.
+It’s assuredly more of a fun movie, which is still great in its own right.

 Are people still buying time shares?
 This movie certainly thinks so, and that they are still just as scummy of a proposition as ever.

 Time Share certainly knows how to make things seem ominous, and the artistic direction really drives the mystery of the film home.
 It’s a movie only about a time-share scam, but it makes it a lot more violent and dark than you would think at first.
 It’s also played excellently by the full cast of characters.